 Scott took the leap from being a Software Engineer at Apple to starting his own jerky company.
 He knew he had an amazing recipe but needed a brand to match.
 There were only two major requirements; keep things humorous, and don’t just be another ‘cookie cutter’ jerky company.

 From the beginning, we sifted through dozens of possible names but kept coming back to 'Tailspin'.
-Even though 'tailspin' can have a negative connotation, it didn't matter.
 We ironically embraced the traditionally negative name because of its amusing visual implications, memorable nature, and to emphasize that this company is anything but a safe, boring, run of the mill jerky company.
 This is a company unafraid of embracing the nontraditional, whether that be unique packaging, outlandish copywriting, or moist, tender jerky… a stark contrast in a market space dominated by dry meat products.